What is Chronic Traumatic Encephalopathy?

-The only certain way to prevent CTE is to entirely avoid head injuries.
+The only sure way to prevent CTE is to avoid head injuries entirely.
 No one knows the threshold for developing the disease, so it’s impossible to say for sure how many head injuries over what time span is too many.

 Steps you can take to reduce your risk include:

 - Avoid contact sports or other situations that come with a risk of head injuries.